Corporations -- mining and energy companies -- drill the wells and dig the mines.

 That’s why we use consumer pressure to complement the work that Earthworks does to reform government policies and service communities.

-For example, More than 80 major jewelry retailers and over 100,000 individual consumers have joined our No Dirty Gold campaign demanding that mining companies provide alternatives to “dirty” or irresponsibly mined gold.
+More than 90 major jewelry retailers and over 100,000 individual consumers have joined our No Dirty Gold campaign demanding that mining companies provide alternatives to “dirty” or irresponsibly mined gold.

 Sometimes, the most effective way to improve corporate conduct is to engage with companies directly.